itsmemauliii/CodSoft/README.md

 Data: Access the dataset used for analysis https://www.kaggle.com/datasets/yasserh/titanic-dataset/data.

-Model: Explore the trained predictive model (here).
+Model: Explore the trained predictive model.

 Deployment: This model can be deployed as a web application or integrated into other applications.